imgix/gatsby/packages/gatsby-transform-url/README.md

 <!-- prettier-ignore-end -->

-# About this library
+# About This Library

 This library allows imgix urls to be used with gatsby-image.
 This library transforms imgix urls into a format that is compatible with gatsby-image.
 This can generate either fluid or fixed images.
 With this library you can either display images that already exist on imgix, or proxy other images through imgix.

 Unfortunately, due to limitations of Gatsby, this library does not support placeholder/blur-up images yet.
 When Gatsby removes this limitation, we plan to implement this for this library.
 Our other libraries will support blur-up/placeholder images.

-# Get started
+# Get Started

 Firstly, this library requires an imgix account, so please follow this [quick start guide](https://docs.imgix.com/setup/quick-start) if you don't have an account.